meditator3/git-flow-example/README.md

 next, ariel wants to pull request his files to develop branch, with pull request. but his boss doesn't like him as much, so he allows only with "merge commit"

+now, we have advanced to version2.0.0 so ariel tags it: git tag -a v2.0 -m "version 2.0" and has to push the tag into the repo, using: git push --tags origin feature/ariel